rejectedsoftware/diskuto/README.md

 # Diskuto - an embeddable comment system

-Diskuto is a lightweight embeddable comment system made for integration with vibe.d sites.
+Diskuto is a lightweight embeddable comment system made for integration in existing websites.
 Its features include:

 - Tree structured replies
 - No user registration required